List of Foods To Avoid With Fibromyalgia & What To Eat

 1. Fatty fish

 Salmon, mackerel, and sardines are excellent sources of omega-3 fatty acids.
-A recent randomized controlled trial showed high-dose omega-3 supplementation significantly reduced pain severity and symptoms in fibromyalgia patients.
+A recent randomized controlled trial showed that high-dose omega-3 supplementation significantly reduced pain severity and symptoms in fibromyalgia patients.
 Try swapping fried meats or processed protein options for grilled or baked salmon.

 2. Leafy greens